Mercedes have to consider Alonso, says Wolff

-LONDON Fernando Alonso would be on the list of possible replacements for retired Formula One world champion Nico Rosberg at Mercedes despite his contract with McLaren, according to team boss Toto Wolff.
+LONDON (Reuters) - Fernando Alonso would be on the list of possible replacements for retired Formula One world champion Nico Rosberg at Mercedes despite his contract with McLaren, according to team boss Toto Wolff.

 “You have to consider Fernando,” the Austrian told Sky Sports television in interview to be broadcast on Thursday as part of a look at Rosberg’s season.